 - I. Patient Preparation: There is no preparation for this exam. - II.
 Patient Positioning: The patient should lie supine (on a bed or a stretcher) with their head elevated 30-45 degrees.
-The patient will be slightly rotated (to the side of the leg being evaluated) with the leg externally rotated and knee slightly bent.
-The patient remains in the supine position for the patency evaluation of the deep and superficial veins however should stand for the evaluation of reflux.
+The patient will be slightly rotated (to the side of the leg being evaluated) with the lower extremity externally rotated and knee slightly bent.
+The patient remains in the supine position for the examination, however should stand for the evaluation of reflux in the superficial veins.
 If the patient is unable to stand, then adjust the bed to a reverse Trendelenberg as much as possible.

-For patient safety, if reverse Trendelenberg bed is not available and the patient is unable to stand or comes in with a walker/wheelchair, the exam can be performed with the patient sitting with their legs hanging off the bed closest to the sonographer.
+If the patient is unable to stand, or the reverse Trendelenberg bed is not available, then the exam will be performed with the patient sitting with their legs off the bed closest to the sonographer.
+For patient safety, if the patient comes in with a walker or in a wheelchair, they will likely not be able to stand for the reflux testing.
+The patient may sit with their legs hanging off the side of the bed.
 If the patient is unable to sit up without assistance, the exam should be performed with the head of the bed tilted up about 30 degrees and it should be documented in the final report that the modifications were made for the reflux testing.